lukasparsons/thread-pullers-wiki/Sessions/Session 21 - 30/Session 28.md

 Convinced that his quarry had been found, Ventis fought alongside the party to bring down the beast.
 Upon investigating the scene following the battle, the party discovered that the elven woman was none other than Lady Astrid Rosella, the elven druid woman that had briefly joined the party during their experience in [[Session 00|Trickity's Traveling Troop of Wonders]].

+Additionally, Adonis was bitten by the wolf and was cursed with lycanthropy.
+Before Adonis could grasp what this meant for him and his quest for never-ending vitality, Nethhala slapped him with a Remove Curse.

-The identity of the lycanthrope was discovered through the journal of Astrid which retold the story of how the duo had fled north from her tribe who did not support the
+The identity of the lycanthrope was discovered through the journal of Astrid which retold the story of how the duo had fled north from her tribe who did not support the romance between them.

+Ventis was discovered to be a member of this druidic tribe who was tasked with tracking down Lady Astrid and bringing her home.

+Within the journal, Astrid spoke of a hag that Lycaon had befriended elsewhere in the Wood, and that he had brought back a beautiful flower that was pressed between the pages of the journal.
+It was a Cloud Lotus.